dmbelo/udacity.carnd.vehicle-detection-and-tracking/README.md

 Once thresholded, bounding rectangular boxes which circumscribe these pockets of heat can be calculated using the `scipy.ndimage.measurements.label` function.

 The heatmaps and thresholding are implemented in the `utils.py` file and used in the `detect_vehicles.py` file.
-Heatmaps are calculated by the `slide_and_search` function, heat is added and thresholding is done in the `add_heat` and `apply_threshold` functions, respectively.
+Heatmaps are calculated by the `slide_and_search` function, heat is added appropriately when a vehicle is detected and then 10 frames of heatmaps are summed together.
+Once summed, the resulting 10-frame heatmap is thresholded using the `apply_threshold` function.
+This is done in order to better reject false-positive detections across time.
 Labeling is handled in the `detect_vehicles.py` file entirely, specifically in the `pipeline` function.

 ###Discussion